Should You Invest in Bitcoin in 2022?

 The Bitcoin transaction fee is decreasing after the halving rally, and the number of transactions are falling, revealing that Bitcoin is getting back to its regular trading activity.

 On the popularity front, while 27% of online transactions were made with Ethereum, a whopping 63% was made using Bitcoin.
 The remaining 10% were claimed by other coins such as Cardano, Bitcoin Cash, Litecoin, and others.

-Since the beginning of 2020, Bitcoin has seen a rise in popularity and value, until the COVID-19 outbreak.
-However, soon after, Bitcoin managed to regain its place.
+Since the beginning of 2022, Bitcoin has continued to see a rise in popularity and value.

 This has been attested to by popular search engines such as Baidu and Google.
 Baidu reports that the search for “Bitcoin” on the Chinese website has increased by 183% in the last two months.
 Google Trends also saw a surge for ‘halving’ searches.